jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Symmetric encryption is commonly used as it uses less resources (less bits), it also has the advantage of speed (useful for online banking)
 	- Initialisation vector

-2. Assymetric encryption algoriths: use different keys to encrypt and decrypt data
+2. Asymmetric encryption algoriths: use different keys to encrypt and decrypt data
 	- Use public key (encryption) and private key (decryption)
 	- Less than 1024 bits is not recommended
 	- Alogrithms e.g Diffie-Hellman 512,1024, 2048, 3072, 4096 key length, Digital Signature Standard 512-1024 key length
-- Assymetric Encryption for confidentiality
+- Asymmetric Encryption for confidentiality
 	- public key (encrypt) + private key(decrypt) = confidentiality
-- Assymetric Encryption for authentication
+- Asymmetric Encryption for authentication
 	- private key (encrypt) + public key(decrypt) = authentication - ensure message is coming from someone with the correct private key